Bodega: Bodegas in popular culture

 One famous bodega, Gem Spa, was a gathering place for beat poets in New York's Greenwich Village in the 1960s.
 Gem Spa is also thought by some to be the birthplace of the egg cream.

 Lin-Manuel Miranda's 2005 musical In the Heights centers on the character of Usnavi, the owner of a local bodega in Washington Heights, Manhattan.

+The Bronx has experienced a notable increase in stores and bookshops highlighting local cultural identity.
+For example, Bronx Native and its "Bodega Dreams" collection intentionally celebrate and preserve these community roots.